WeegeeNumbuh1/FlightGazer/README.md

 </details>
 <br>

-**tl;dr** You need a running `dump1090` instance and if it's not running on the same device you need to know the URL to access its data.<br>
+**tl;dr** You need a running `dump1090` instance and if it's not running on the same device as FlightGazer you need to know a valid URL to access its data.<br>
-You don't actually need a physical RGB display, but it's recommended.
+You don't actually need a physical RGB display, but it's recommended.<br>
+*Note:* FlightGazer will not work with UAT-only setups.

 ### 📶 Installation & Getting Started
 Make sure you meet the above prerequisites.
 To begin: